advancedgraphql/advancedgraphql/graphql-gateway/schema-transformation.md

   - ... overwrite arguments
   - ... overwrite resolved data

-[`graphql-transform-schema`](https://github.com/graphcool/graphql-transform-schema) is a library that easily let's you perform either of these operations.

-The remainder of this chapter is about the API provided by `graphql-transform-schema`.
+[`graphql-transform-schema`](https://github.com/graphcool/graphql-transform-schema) is a library that let's you perform these operations.
+The remainder of this chapter is about its API.

 ## Hiding operations

-Let's assume we have the following schema to start with.
+Consider the following schema to start with.
 It exposes CRUD operations for a `User` type:

 ```graphql
 type Query {